agronholm/pythonfutures/docs/index.rst

 Future Objects
 --------------

-The :class:`Future` class encapulates the asynchronous execution of a function or method call. :class:`Future` instances are created by :meth:`Executor.submit`.
+The :class:`Future` class encapulates the asynchronous execution of a callable.
+:class:`Future` instances are created by :meth:`Executor.submit`.

 .. method:: Future.cancel()